Fadhel-almubarak-bh/Product_APP/README.md

 # Product system

-This is a small system that contains page to show products from two mariadbs.
-I build this project as a task for xs4arabia upon request.
+This is a small system that contains pages to show products from two mariadbs.
+I built this project as a task for xs4arabia upon request.